Banksy tried to destroy his art after it sold for $1.4 million. The shredded version just went for $25.4 million.

 “The urge to destroy is also a creative urge,” Banksy wrote, quoting Pablo Picasso, in an Instagram post after the event.

 On Thursday, three years after Banksy’s act of destructive creation, the anonymous buyer put up for auction “Girl with Balloon,” or rather, its successor — the retitled “Love is in the Bin.”
 After nine bidders battled for 10 minutes, the semi-shredded artwork sold for $25.4 million.
-That’s more than three times the auction house’s top estimate going into Thursday’s auction and more than 18 times what the spray-paint-on-canvas creation sold for three years ago when it was intact.
+That’s more than three times the auction house’s top estimate going into Thursday’s auction and more than 18 times what the spray-paint-on-canvas creation sold for in 2018 when it was intact.

 “It has been a whirlwind to follow the journey of this now legendary piece and to have it back in our midst, offering it tonight in the very room it was created by the artist,” said Alex Branczik, Sotheby’s chairman of modern and contemporary art.